lisa/thedoh.dev/docs/kubernetes/rock64-cluster.md

 ## Cluster Details

 The cluster has three nodes: two workers, and one leader.
-The leader node provides persistent volumes to compute nodes via [NFS](./bootstrap.html#persistent-storage).
+[Storage](./bootstrap.html#persistent-storage) for the cluster is provided with [Rook](https://rook.io/) via [Ceph](https://ceph.com).
 I chose to use [MetalLB](https://metallb.universe.tf/) to provide ad-hoc load balancers for `Service`s running in the cluster.

 ## TektonCD-Pipeline